apconole/Simple-Fuzzer/CONTRIBUTING.md

 How to submit patches
 =====================

+Simple Fuzzer has a development email list hosted by google groups, and can be found at https://groups.google.com/forum/#!forum/sfuzz-devel

-Send patch changes as emails to the bytheb.org mailing list at mailman@bytheb.org; one patch per email, please.
+Send patch changes as emails to the bytheb.org mailing list at sfuzz-devel@googlegroups.com; one patch per email, please.

 If you are using git, then `git format-patch` does most of the work described below for you.